apchandu22/manual-testing-project/02-Test-Plan/Test-Plan.md

 1. Launch the application.
 2. Verify the application loads successfully.
-3. Login with valid credentials.
+3. Log in with valid credentials.
 4. Verify the home/product page.
 5. Browse products.
 6. Open a product.